yemaney/microservice-py-docker/docs/index.md

         - with password hashing
     - get all users
     - login
-    - oath2 authentication with JWT tokens
+    - oath2 authentication with JWT token
+    - upload file

 ### Database